AryeoHQ/aryeo-api-ruby-sdk/docs/VendorsApi.md

 end

 api_instance = Aryeo::VendorsApi.new
-vendor_id = TODO # String | ID of the group that is associated as a vendor. opts = {
+vendor_id = TODO # String | The ID of the group that is associated as a vendor.
+UUID Version 4. opts = {
   include: 'default_order_form' # String | Comma separated list of optional data to include in the response.
 }